Skip to content

 Automatic Collection of React Native Views

-If you use react-native-navigation, react-navigation, or Expo Router navigation components in React Native, you can refer to the following methods for automatic collection of React Native Views:
+If you are using react-native-navigation, react-navigation, or Expo Router navigation components in React Native, you can reference the methods below for automatic collection of React Native Views:

 react-native-navigation